Spectroscopic Confirmation of CEERS NIRCam-selected Galaxies at $\boldsymbol{z \simeq 8-10}$: Analysis

 We measure redshifts from the spectra via several methods.
 A first estimation is performed for the sources with emission lines by Gaussian fitting of the \oiii5008 line.
 The line fittings and redshift calculation are performed using \textsc{LiMe}\footnote{\url{https://lime-stable.readthedocs.io/en/latest/}} \citep[see][]{Fernandez2023} on the observed frame.

 Secondly, we try three separate methods to measure the redshift via the Ly$\alpha$ break:

 \begin{enumerate} \item MCMC1: For the first method, we first create a simplified model spectrum which has three free parameters that describe a sharp Ly$\alpha$ break with a power-law spectral slope redward of the break.
 These parameters are the redshift, the UV absolute magnitude at 1500 \AA\ ($M_{\mathrm{UV}}$) and the UV spectral slope ($\beta$).
 We note that this model intrinsically assumes the break is sharp.
 We then include the effect of Ly$\alpha$ damping wing absorption by adding two additional parameters: the neutral hydrogen fraction ($x_{\mathrm{HI}}$) and an ionized bubble radius ($R_{\mathrm{bubble}}$).
-This latter component was introduced by \cite{Curtis-Lake2022} to account for the Ly$\alpha$ damping wing and therefore derive more accurate continuum-break-based redshifts in the EoR.
+This latter component was introduced by \cite{Curtis-Lake2023} to account for the Ly$\alpha$ damping wing and therefore derive more accurate continuum-break-based redshifts in the EoR.

 We derive posterior constraints on these five parameters using an IDL implementation of the \textsc{emcee} \citep{foreman-mackey13} Python code (see \citealt{Finkelstein2019} for details).
 This procedure maximizes the likelihood that the model described by these five free parameters matches the observed prism spectrum for a given source.
 For each step in the Markov Chain Monte Carlo (MCMC), the intrinsic spectrum is first generated via the draw of $z$, $M_{\mathrm{UV}}$ and $\beta$.
-Then the Ly$\alpha$ damping wing absorption is applied following Equation 30 from \cite{Dijkstra2014}.
+Then the Ly$\alpha$ damping wing absorption is applied following Equation 30 from \cite{Dijkstra2014}, where the damping wing optical depth is primarily dependent on photon frequency, characterized by the velocity offset.
+This velocity offset is computed at each wavelength as being proportional to the rest-frame difference between that wavelength and Ly$\alpha$.
 The model spectrum is then smoothed by two pixels to match the approximate resolution of the prism data.
 A likelihood is then calculated assuming the uncertainties are Gaussian, and restricting the spectrum to wavelengths below 2500 \AA\ rest-frame for a given redshift (and omitting regions where emission lines are expected).
 Results are derived from the posterior distribution on these five parameters from a chain consisting of 10$^5$ steps following a 10$^6$-step burn-in process.

 \item MCMC2: Similarly, the Ly$\alpha$ break redshifts are also calculated using another version of the redshift estimator that is based on the same methodology described for method 1) but uses a separate MCMC sampler package from \cite{Jung2017}.
 We derive posterior distributions of the five parameters similarly to method 1).
 We have flat priors for all parameters, and the log-likelihood is $-\chi^2/2$ between a modeled transmitted spectrum and an observed spectrum.
 An additional 5\% of systemic errors are applied in the $\chi^2$ estimation.
 We employ the Metropolis-Hastings algorithm \citep{Metropolis1953, Hastings1970} in MCMC sampling.
 The MCMC sampler checks for sampling convergence in a 10$^{4}$-step burn-in process, and the posterior distributions of the parameters are constructed from 10$^4$ chain steps.
 The fitting results take the median values of the posterior with 1$\sigma$ uncertainties from central 68\% confidence ranges in the posterior.